millerms/RecoveryDharmaBVT/index.md

 </div>

 <div class="flex flex--center flex--column align--center">
 <p class="intro-text reveal reveal--up">This site is a resource for those interested in Recovery Dharma.
 For me, it started when I hit bottom and found a path that didn't just promise fixes but invited exploration.
 Our mission is to support recovery through Buddhist practices and community.
-Whether you're new to Recovery Dharma or have been practicing for years, this space is here to help you connect, learn, and heal step by compassionate step.</p>
+Whether you're new to Recovery Dharma or have been practicing for years, this space is here to help you connect, learn, and heal step by compassionate step. <br> <br>

+<i>Please note: The ideas and views shared on this site are not direct endorsements from Recovery Dharma Global.
+Local Recovery Dharma sanghas are autonomous, and the perspectives here reflect the author’s own experience and recovery journey.</i></p>
 </div>

 <hr class="zen-divider">